The Freedom of Information Act 2000 gives any individual the right to request information from public authorities.

 To be valid under the Freedom of Information Act, requests:

-- Must be made in writing (letter, fax, email or via Twitter or Facebook)
+- Must be made in writing to the FOI team (letter, fax, email or via Twitter or Facebook)

 - Must identify the information being sought